 This service was once billed out at $1990.
 However, as CASA have released their new template, the process is so much simpler, that you can do it yourself.
 If you would like us to prepare it for you, give us a call, or drop us an email to discuss.
 Don’t pay thousands for your manuals – YOU NO LONGER NEED TO!
 We now have this service down to $550 inc GST, and we will still be your “Go To” when you need assistance right up until when they grant your UOC.

 PS – We offer the ReOC service FREE to any student that completes their Remote Pilot’s Licence course with us.

 What happens after I submit my manuals?

-Once you submit your manuals, CASA will be in contact with an estimate on your costs.
+Once you submit your manuals, CASA (or the Delegate of your choosing) will be in contact with an estimate on your costs.
 Once you pay this amount (approx. $1500 at the time of writing for a pretty standard UOC) one of two things will happen.

 If you have passed PPL to get your Controller’s Certificate, CASA have advised that you would most likely have to have a CASA flight test conducted – this may delay things a fair bit, depending where you are.

 How do we get started?

 Easy!
 Give us a call on 02 6112 8551 and we can have a chat, and get the ball rolling.
 We don’t just want to be on the end of an email.
 Call us.
 We can discuss your needs, and get you started on the road to operating your RPA vehicles safely.